Bank of United States: Failure

-On December 10, 1930, a large crowd gathered at the Southern Boulevard branch in the Bronx seeking to withdraw their money, and started what is usually considered the bank run that started the Great Depression (though there had already been a wave of bank runs in the southeastern part of the U.S., at least as early as November 1930).
+On December 10, 1930, a large crowd gathered at the Southern Boulevard branch in the Bronx seeking to withdraw their money and started what is usually considered the bank run that started the Great Depression (though there had already been a wave of bank runs in the southeastern part of the U.S., at least as early as November 1930).
 The New York Times reported that the run was based on a false rumor spread by a small local merchant, a holder of stock in the bank, who claimed that the bank had refused to sell his stock.

-By the midday, a crowd of 20,000 to 25,000 people had gathered and had to be controlled by the police, and by the end of the day 2,500 to 3,000 depositors had withdrawn $2,000,000 from the branch.
+By midday, a crowd of 20,000 to 25,000 people had gathered and had to be controlled by the police, and by the end of the day, 2,500 to 3,000 depositors had withdrawn $2,000,000 from the branch.
 However, most of the 7,000 depositors who came to withdraw their money left their assets in the bank.
 One person stood in line for two hours to claim his $2 account balance.
 As the news spread, there were smaller runs at several other branches in the Bronx as well as in the East New York section of Brooklyn.

 The next day, fearing a run on the bank, the directors decided to close the bank and asked the New York Superintendent of Banks, Joseph Broderick, to take over the bank's assets.
-The stock market reacted negatively with the stock price of the bank, which had traded as high as $91.50 during the year (and a lifetime high of $231.25 in 1928) dropping from $11.50 to $3.00 (with a low of $2.00).
+The stock market reacted negatively, with the stock price of the bank, which had traded as high as $91.50 during the year (and a lifetime high of $231.25 in 1928), dropping from $11.50 to $3.00 (with a low of $2.00).
 Most other bank stocks also sold off.
-Broderick tried to arrange a merger with three other banks but the big Wall Street banks refused to help, possibly because of anti-semitism.
+Broderick tried to arrange a merger with three other banks, but the big Wall Street banks refused to help.
 Without the necessary $30 million bridge loan, the bank could not be saved.